EthanRutherford/AdventureGame/README.md

 	}
 };
 ```
-* Roger, read this: my idea for the item array works like this: we have an item array, containing every item to be in the game.
-The index in the array is the item ID.
-When we get input, the string is translated into int by finding the item with matching name (case insensitive) by the game class.
-Then, we pass IDs to the room, or the player (depending on the function we are using) and the player and room don't do further lookups, they merely use the id.
-Their int arrays for numItems have the same idea: the index of the array is the id. that way, we simply can check value at numItems[id] and go on from there.
-If items interact with objects the way I've written objects, then the object needs nothing from item except the id, which has been translated by game already.
-If you think they need to work differently, do that, and make it work, I don't have a problem with that, so long as it all works, this is just the way I was thinking about it.
-* Message for EthanR: I've almost finished implementing items.
-I made a bunch of different changes.
-Items are managed in the item module.
-Every game element (Person, Object, Room, ETC.) refers to an item via its ID.
-You can query the name of the item via a static interface in the Item class.
-If you later need a pointer to the actual item, you can do several things:
-	1. Get a plain old Item* (if one exists) for the name/id (you can query with either name or id)
-	2. Query to see if the id/name matches a sub-type of Item (like Disposable or Treasure), in which case you can get a Treasure* or Disposable*

 * Please only commit code that compiles!
 This will allow the people using the Windows build script to not go crazy.
 When a module compiles, I'll add it to the makefile.
 * Place puesdo-code in the root directory (AdventureGame), not AdventureGame/code.
 Place only things that compile, please!
 * Try to include your name in the commit message for readibility.